 Skip to main content

 Sign each per-node CSR from Nutanix using the CryptoHub Certificate Authority.
-Export the signed certificates and the CA certificate — you will upload all of these to Prism Element in the next step.
+Export the signed certificate/s — you will upload these to Prism Element in the next step.

 Sign a node CSR